-How to Make Your Own Calcium Powder from Eggshells and How to Use as Your Calcium Supplement!
+How to Make Your Own Powdered Calcium Carbonate, Also Called Calcium Powder (And How to Use It for Your Health)

 What Are Eggshells Made Of?

 I used to wonder this after we got our own chickens and they began laying.
 It's a fascinating process!
 One time, I happened to open the back side of our nesting boxes and one of the Mamas was in the process of laying.
 Up she went, and I got to watch the "birth" of an egg!